-Application fees are required for each program to which you apply, but you will only need to submit transcripts and test scores once.
+Application fees are required for each program to which you apply, but you will only need to submit transcripts and test scores (optional for most programs) once.

 Some USC Rossier programs are designed to allow you to work while enrolled, while others are not.
-Students in the MAT, TESOL and MFT programs are encouraged to focus on their coursework and not seek outside employment.
-Students in the PhD program are engaged full time in classes and assistantships for 4 years while enrolled and cannot work outside the program.
+Students in the MAT, MAT—TESOL, WMLT and MFT programs are encouraged to focus on their coursework and not seek outside employment.
+Students in the PhD program are engaged full-time in classes and assistantships for four years while enrolled and cannot work outside the program.
 Students in other programs are encouraged to speak with an admissions team member for class schedule details to determine whether it is feasible to work while enrolled in your program.

 You may search for part-time or full-time employment at USC through the Jobs at USC website.

 USC’s tuition is assessed per unit; program fees accrue an additional charge.
-Fees vary by program and increase an average of 4% per year.
+Fees vary by program and increase an average of 3-5% per year.
 The USC Schedule of Classes lists tuition per unit for the current academic year.
-Contact the USC Office of Financial Aid for information about tuition and fees for the upcoming academic year.
-For additional information on funding, visit the Financing Graduate Study website.

-USC Rossier offers a limited number of scholarships to incoming graduate students based on academic merit and financial need.
-All applicants to USC Rossier on-campus programs will be considered for USC Rossier Scholarships upon admission.
-Applicants who submit a complete application early will receive primary consideration for scholarships.
-A separate application is not necessary.
+USC Rossier offers a limited number of scholarships to incoming graduate students based on academic achievement, demonstrated dedication to advancing educational equity and other distinguishing characteristics.
+All applicants to USC Rossier programs will be considered for USC Rossier Scholarships upon admission.
+Applicants who submit a complete application in application rounds one and two will receive primary consideration for scholarships.
+A separate application for scholarships is not necessary.

 Additional USC scholarships and scholarships from external organizations have separate application requirements and deadlines.
-Please visit the Scholarships, Fellowships & Grants web page for information about additional financing opportunities.
+Please visit the Scholarships, Fellowships & Grants web page for information about additional scholarship opportunities.

 Typically, available teaching assistant positions and fellowships are only offered to PhD students.
 Program offices will notify students of teaching assistant positions that become available for students in other programs.